Applied Physics Program

 "Education is the kindling of a flame, not the filling of a vessel."

-We strive to support our students and faculty on the frontlines of learning and research; to steward our planet, our community, our campus.
-To do this, the Applied Physics Program needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Applied Physics Program needs your support.